 The Friends is a tax-exempt entity that finances library programs for all ages.
 In particular, we fund:

 * Chorover Author Series, which has featured William Landay, Lisa Genova, Roland Merullo, Lois Lowry, Dennis Lehane, Elinor Lipman, Tom Perrotta, Andre Dubus III, Julia Glass, and Jane Yolen.

 *Children’s Room Summer Programs, including Family Night

-* Young Adult programs, including art classes, concert of local bands, and teen poetry contest
+*Young Adult programs, including art classes and teen poetry contest

 *Furnishings and equipment

 *Running volunteer programs to assist library staff

 The Friends of the Swampscott Public Library provides museum passes for:

 *Zoo New England Franklin Park & Stone Zoo

 *House of Seven Gables